Tuning the Fermi Liquid Crossover in Sr$_2$RuO$_4$ with Uniaxial Stress

 In the low-$T$ FL regime, highly accurate determinations of the quasiparticle properties have been achieved using quantum oscillations (QO)~\cite{Bergemann2003,Mackenzie1996}, angle-resolved photoemission spectroscopy (ARPES)~\cite{Damascelli2000,Shen2007,Tamai2019}, and optical conductivity measurements~\cite{Stricker2014}.
 The fermiology consists of three quasiparticle bands and associated FS sheets, conventionally labelled $\alpha$, $\beta$, $\gamma$, forming predominantly from a hybridization of each of the Ru $d_{xy}$, $d_{zx,yz}$ orbitals with oxygen 2$p$ orbitals.
 Spin-orbit coupling (SOC) affects the orbital character of the quasiparticles states and leads to a high degree of orbital mixing for the $\beta$ and $\gamma$ branches along the Brillouin Zone diagonal~\cite{Haverkort2008,Veenstra2014,Zhang2016,Kim2018,Tamai2019}.
 The gradual breakdown of the quasiparticle picture at higher temperatures is revealed by transport measurements (resistivity)~\cite{Tyler1998} and Hall effect~\cite{Shirakawa1995,Mackenzie1996a,Zingl2019} as well as ARPES and optical spectroscopy~\cite{Stricker2014}.

 The bands are strongly renormalized~\cite{Mackenzie1996} by electronic correlations.
-Theoretical work suggested~\cite{Mravlje2011} that these correlations in \sro result from the combined effect of (i) the Hund's rule coupling~\cite{Georges2013,Luo2019}, which has led to a characterization of \sro as a member of the broad family of `Hund's metals' and (ii) importantly, the proximity of the Fermi level to a van-Hove singularity (vHs) associated with the quasi-2D $\gamma$ band~\cite{Kugler2020}.
-The effects of passing through the vHs were experimentally studied with doping~\cite{Shen2007}, straining of thin films~\cite{Burganov2016} and application of uniaxial stress~\cite{Sunko2019,Barber2018}.
+Theoretical work suggested~\cite{Mravlje2011} that these correlations result from the combined effect of (i) the Hund's rule coupling~\cite{Georges2013,Luo2019}, which has led to a characterization of \sro as a member of the broad family of `Hund's metals' and (ii) importantly, the proximity of the Fermi level to a van-Hove singularity (vHs) associated with the quasi-2D $\gamma$ band~\cite{Kugler2020}.
+The effects of passing $E_F$ through the vHs were experimentally studied with doping~\cite{Shen2007}, straining of thin films~\cite{Burganov2016} and application of uniaxial stress~\cite{Barber2018,Sunko2019}.
 This last technique allows the effects of the vHs to be probed without introducing additional disorder.
 This was exploited also in a NMR study that revealed enhancements of the Knight shifts at the critical strain~\cite{Luo2019}.
-Theoretically, the study of the temperature dependence of the NMR response was reported~\cite{Mravlje2011}, but only for the unstrained case.
+Theoretically, the study of the temperature dependence of the NMR response was reported~\cite{Mravlje2011} for the unstrained case, {but the detailed response of the Fermi liquid correlations to applied stress is still an open question.
+The ARPES results reported in Refs.~\cite{Shen2007,Burganov2016} found no evidence for increased mass enhancement near the vHs in the former, and only a weak enhancement in the latter.
+On the other hand, a significant increase of the $T^2$ coefficient associated with resistivity was reported under applied uniaxial stress~\cite{Barber2018}.
+This was later found to be consistent with a Boltzmann description of transport based on coherent quasiparticles close to a van Hove singularity~\cite{Herman2019, Stangier2021}.}